GrokkingGrok/robotorq-reserve-system/README.md

 ## Why No Blockchain?

-RoboTorq uses a lightweight, message-passing network (NATS) and vaulted certificate-backed proofs instead of global consensus.
+RoboTorq uses a lightweight, message-passing network (NATS), vaulted certificate-backed proofs, and cryptographically tracked issuance events instead of global consensus.
 - Certificates remain inside distributed vaults
 - All vaulted artifacts are signed, merklized, and linked
-- No mining, no gas, no chain bloat, no global ledger
+- No mining, no gas, no chain bloat, no global *transaction* ledger (proof ledgers are **tiny** by comparison)
+- Track a large nation-state economy of yearly proofs on several terabytes of distrbuted storage.

 The core system is intentionally compact — with each service designed to eventually run on a small cluster of Raspberry Pis + minimal storage if need be — so communities with limited resources could hypothetically operate local reserve system nodes on the same footing as anyone else.